Thanks for choosing Aspera and welcome to the world of unbelievably fast and secure data transfer.

 The Aspera Server GUI

 The Aspera desktop GUI is primarily a client transfer tool, but it also offers a user-friendly interface for managing users and configuring your server.
 Security settings, bandwidth use policies, and file handling rules can all be set in the GUI.
-Configurations can be applied to all users (globally), to groups, or to individual users.
+Configurations can be applied to all users (globally), or to individual users.

 Connect Server Web Portal